datamirror · Stata

 Supported estimation commands

-regress— OLSreghdfe— fixed effectsivregress 2sls— 2SLS (single-checkpoint and joint across shared-outcome groups)logit,probit— binary outcomespoisson,nbreg— count outcomes
+regress— OLSreghdfe— fixed effectsivregress 2sls— 2SLS (single-checkpoint and joint across shared-outcome groups)logit,logistic,probit— binary outcomespoisson,nbreg— count outcomes

 Unsupported commands (xtreg, ologit, mlogit, stcox, tobit, ivreghdfe, ...) exit datamirror checkpoint cleanly with rc=199.
 A subset is on the v1.1 roadmap.